 The Flip C436 is for people who want more from a Chromebook.
 There are dozens, if not hundreds, of ho-hum Chromebooks in the $300 to $500 space that do little to tempt the heart.
 Asus joins the ranks of high-end Chromebooks, which include the Google Pixelbook Go and Samsung Galaxy Chromebook.
 These machines all blend form and function — and have the price tags to prove it.

-The Samsung Galaxy Chromebook is one of our favorite Chromebooks around.
-While it isn’t necessarily a tablet, its super thin 0.39-inch body and convertible design makes it feel as portable as one.
+The Samsung Galaxy Chromebook 2 is one of our favorite Chromebooks around.
+While it isn’t necessarily a tablet, its super thin 0.55-inch body and convertible design make it feel as portable as one.

 Read also: The best Samsung Chromebooks around